Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

 Observational studies indicate that high-frequency radiation inversely correlates with the total slip (e.g., \cite{Lay2012Depthvarying, Melgar2015Kinematic}).
 Our preferred dynamic rupture model reproduces these observations, showing the amplitude ratio of high-pass to low-pass filtered peak slip-rate function at 10~s period reaching approximately 400\% in the downdip and hypocentral regions (Fig.~\ref{Fig4:depth_dependent_rupture_style}e).
+Supplementary Fig.~\ref{FigE4:Depth_dependent_freq_ranges} further compares peak-slip rate distribution across multiple frequency bands and shows that the high-frequency radiations are dominated within the 0.5--2~Hz frequency range used in back-projection studies \cite{Meng2011Window}.
 Furthermore, the multiple reactivated downdip slip pulses can explain migrating downdip and hypocentral high-frequency seismic radiation imaged through back-projection methods (Fig.~\ref{Fig3:reactivation}b; \cite{Meng2011Window}).
-In contrast, shallow regions are dominated by large slip occurring primarily at low frequencies, consistent with crack-like behavior suggested in finite-fault models (e.g., \cite{Yagi2011Rupture, Melgar2015Kinematic}, Fig.~\ref{Fig4:depth_dependent_rupture_style}c–e).
+Downdip reactivated slip pulses also exhibit spiraling rupture.
+These spiraling rupture fronts are localized and expand rapidly in the transverse direction with rupture speed higher than shear wave speed ($\gt$~7~km/s), while the radial rupture front expansion speed remains sub-shear ($<$~3~km/s) (Fig.~\ref{FigE3:Spiral_rupture}).
+Such rapid expansion of the rupture area can further enhance the short-period radiation burst at depths \cite{Kurahashi2013ShortPeriod}.
+In contrast, shallow regions are dominated by large slip occurring primarily at low frequencies (below 10~s), consistent with crack-like behavior suggested in finite-fault models (e.g., \cite{Yagi2011Rupture, Melgar2015Kinematic}, Fig.~\ref{Fig4:depth_dependent_rupture_style}c–e).